Lynnicia/CryoEM_membranes_top_model_decision_tree/README.md

 #### Datasets
 The low dose and ultralow dose test images of *Pantoea* sp.
 YR343 and annotations are located within this folder in both COCO and YOLO formats (Roboflow).
 The images have also been resized to 640 x 640 and 1024 x 1024.
 When loading in custom datasets, please use the exact folder format, `_annotations.coco.json` text and annotation class order of 0 = inner membrane (IM) and 1 = outer membrane (OM).
 In addition, please resize your images to either 640 x 640 or 1024 x 1024 before proceeding.
 #### Drop
 Test image python code is located in this folder.
-Be sure to update the dataset links for a custom dataset.
+If using a custom dataset, be sure to resize your images and refactor your dataset path to exactly match this Dataset folder setup (i.e. resize your images to 1024 x 1024, then change your path from [your_folder/test] and [your_folder/test/_annotations.coco.json] to [/content/CryoEM_membranes_top_model_decision_tree/Datasets/LD/COCO/test/1024] and [/content/CryoEM_membranes_top_model_decision_tree/Datasets/LD/COCO/test/1024/_annotations.coco.json]).
 #### Misc
 Example Detectron2 and SAM3 segmentation model training steps.
 Please use your own data and Hugging Face token where applicable as these training steps are for demonstrative purposes only.
 For U-Net, Refer to https://github.com/Sireesiru/Semantic-Segmentation-of-bacterial-cell-envelope-using-U-Nets to be forked to a more in-depth example of U-Net segmentation model training steps.
 Refer to https://github.com/Sireesiru/Cryo-TEM-Ultrastructures for steps on how to train on a custom dataset, check README.md.
 Demonstrations for YOLOv11 and YOLO26 segmentation model training can be found at https://github.com/ultralytics/ultralytics.
 #### Seed